dennisregalado/sanity-plugin-markets/docs/00-upgrade-from-v1.md

-# Upgrading from v1 of @sanity/document-internationalization
+# Upgrading from v1 of sanity-plugin-markets

 ## Where you are now: